JoergM/shiv-uv-example/README.md

 ## shiv-Example

 This Repo demonstrates how to build an executable from an uv project using shiv.
+Use it as a template to create your own projects that should generate a single binary based on a python project.

 ## Major Steps